ratfink417/zaney-sync/README.md

 Then run a `flake-rebuild` to update the flake and after doing this, you should be able to run `zany-sync` from the command line which will do all of this for you again.
-        - right now you need to write these into zaney-sync but in the future it will be inherited from options.nix

 # How To Customize
 ## Run clean-tree.sh